knoexus/swansea-M37-data-vis/cw2/data2_2.md

 follows: coursework
 ---

-Fish Skeleton
+# Fish Skeleton

 {(aim|}

 We can understand the bones' structure of a fish usign this visualization.
-However, its lower-level purpose is displaying the spinal region of a fish, with an emphasis on how it can flex during movement.
+However, its lower-level purpose is displaying the spinal region of the fish, with an emphasis on how it can flex during movement.
 The latter can be useful, for instance, when studying factors impacting the speed of certain fish.

 {|aim)}